 Enjoy the Outdoors

 Studies have shown that the virus that causes COVID-19 is much less transmissible outside.
 Avoid crowds by visiting a place off the beaten path and allows for lots of outdoor time.
+Water activities like going on a manta ray snorkel tour is also a great way to enjoy outdoors without risking your health.

 Don’t Be Anxious About Airplanes if You’re Fully Vaccinated